• Skip to primary navigation

 There’s this big fear that most people have where they think they’ll invest their money into the market and lose it all.
 The solution to this problem has always been to dollar cost average your way into the market.

-Over the long run, dollar cost averaging loses compared to lump-sum investing (see this 2016 Vanguard study for an empirical analysis).
+Over the long run, dollar-cost averaging does worse when compared to lump-sum investing.
 This makes logical sense when you think about it.
-The market tends to go up more often than it goes down, so in general, most people would be investing as the market goes up.
-As a result, most people would benefit more by investing everything they have at once, rather than dollar cost averaging.
+The market tends to go up more often than it goes down, so in general, if you dollar-cost average, you’ll more likely be investing as the market goes up, rather than as it goes down.
+As a result, most people would benefit more by investing everything they have at once, rather than dollar-cost averaging their way into the market.

 People who are worried about the market being too high right now are essentially thinking in terms of lump-sum investing.
 They’re afraid that they’ll put in their money now and see it drop.
 But the nature of income doesn’t work like that.
 Even though many of us might make $1 million or more over the course of our lives, none of us gets it all at once.
 Instead, we get it in small amounts.
 And on a practical level, we can only invest small amounts each time.